faustbrian/intl/docs/casts-and-rules.md

----
-title: Casts & Validation Rules
-description: Complete guide to using Eloquent casts and validation rules with Cline Intl value objects
----

 Cline Intl provides both Eloquent model casts and Laravel validation rules for all internationalization value objects.
 This page provides a comprehensive guide to using both features together in your Laravel applications.

 ## Overview